 I also, once again, had a lot of leftover ganache, but at least chocolate ganache is easy to use up (unlike buttercream frosting).

 Also, the type of chocolate I used, Ghirardelli 60%, was maybe too dark, so the ganache is a tad overpowering.
-Next time I might made a milk chocolate ganache instead.
+Next time I might make a milk chocolate ganache instead.

 I also definitely recommend a kitchen scale that can measure in grams.
 My first attempts I was using ounces and I didn't weigh my egg whites.
 For this successful effort, I switched to grams and I even measured egg whites.